 PASSED and ADOPTED in regular session, with a quorum present and voting, by the City Council of the City of New Castle, upon second and final reading this 14th Day of October, 2014.

 Linda Ratchford

 President of Council

-I hereby certify that the foregoing Ordinance vand Council of New Castle upon the dates abo Council. was duly approved by the Council of the Mayor ove set forth and signed by the President of
+I hereby certify that the foregoing Ordinance was duly approved by the Council of the Mayor and Council of New Castle upon the dates above set forth and signed by the President of Council.

-Janet E. Wurtzel, City Clerk

 Approved this 14th day of October, 2014

 Donald A. Reese, Mayor